wongsamuel02/fetch_challenge/README.md

 ## Fetch Backend Internship Coding Challenge

-This project is a simple REST API that allows users to manage points from different payers.
+This challenge is a simple REST API that allows users to manage points from different payers.
 It supports adding points, spending points, and fetching the balance of points per payer.

 ### Prerequisites